If you need information or documents from these pages in another language or in a different format please email BHCCG.CCG@nhs.net.

 Patient and Public Participation Annual Reports

-The Patient and Public Participation Annual Report sets out the work that has been done based on our Patient and Public Participation Strategy, and our plans for the next year.
+The Patient and Public Participation Reports are reports to the Governing Body.
+They set out the work that has been done based on our Patient and Public Participation Strategy, and our plans for the next year.

 - Patient and Public Participation Annual Report 2016-17 Download PPP Annual Report 16-17.pdf